z720/dashbar/readme.txt

 == Screenshots ==

-1. New 'Edit' Menu with an list of direct edit link to posts from current page.
+1. New 'Edit' Menu with an direct edit link from current single page/post.
+2. New 'Edit' Menu with the list of posts or pages from current view.

 == Changelog ==

 = 3.0 =
-Integrate DashBar features in WordPress Admin Bar
+Integrate DashBar features in WordPress Admin Bar (at least)

 = 2.7.2 =
 Added Belorussian and Japanese translation